James4Ever0/notes/Python ignore all exceptions and continue execute next line in given section of code.md

 my solution is down here, with concrete examples.

-hereby we recommend to insert a conditional return statement to ensure we will exit this buggy code at the best time. maybe we could insert a dictionary somehow, tuples within string or something.
+hereby we recommend to insert a conditional return statement to ensure we will exit this buggy code at the best time. maybe we could put it into a dictionary somehow, tuples within string or something.

 ```python
 import dill